LukeDeaves/Parquet-Viewer/README.md

 # Parquet File Viewer

-A desktop application for viewing, editing, and analysing Parquet files.
+A desktop application for viewing, editing, and creating Parquet files.

 ## Features